Biological pump: Overview

 The element carbon plays a central role in climate and life on Earth.
 It is capable of moving among and between the geosphere, cryosphere, atmosphere, biosphere and hydrosphere.
 This flow of carbon is referred to as the Earth's carbon cycle.
 It is also intimately linked to the cycling of other elements and compounds.
 The ocean plays a fundamental role in Earth's carbon cycle, helping to regulate atmospheric CO2 concentration.
 The biological pump is a set of processes that transfer organic carbon from the surface to the deep ocean, and is at the heart of the ocean carbon cycle.

 The biological pump depends on the fraction of primary produced organic matter that survives degradation in the euphotic zone and that is exported from surface water to the ocean interior, where it is mineralized to inorganic carbon, with the result that carbon is transported against the gradient of dissolved inorganic carbon (DIC) from the surface to the deep ocean.
 This transfer occurs through physical mixing and transport of dissolved and particulate organic carbon (POC), vertical migrations of organisms (zooplankton, fish) and through gravitational settling of particulate organic carbon.

 The biological pump can be divided into three distinct phases, the first of which is the production of fixed carbon by planktonic phototrophs in the euphotic (sunlit) surface region of the ocean.
 In these surface waters, phytoplankton use carbon dioxide (CO2), nitrogen (N), phosphorus (P), and other trace elements (barium, iron, zinc, etc.) during photosynthesis to make carbohydrates, lipids, and proteins.
 Some plankton, (e.g. coccolithophores and foraminifera) combine calcium (Ca) and dissolved carbonates (carbonic acid and bicarbonate) to form a calcium carbonate (CaCO3) protective coating.

 Once this carbon is fixed into soft or hard tissue, the organisms either stay in the euphotic zone to be recycled as part of the regenerative nutrient cycle or once they die, continue to the second phase of the biological pump and begin to sink to the ocean floor.
-The sinking particles will often form aggregates as they sink, greatly increasing the sinking rate.
+The sinking particles will often form aggregates as they sink, which greatly increases the sinking rate.
 It is this aggregation that gives particles a better chance of escaping predation and decomposition in the water column and eventually making it to the sea floor.

 The fixed carbon that is decomposed by bacteria either on the way down or once on the sea floor then enters the final phase of the pump and is remineralized to be used again in primary production.
 The particles that escape these processes entirely are sequestered in the sediment and may remain there for millions of years.
 It is this sequestered carbon that is responsible for ultimately lowering atmospheric CO2.

-The diagram immediately above illustrates the components of the biological pump.
 Biology, physics and gravity interact to pump organic carbon into the deep sea.
 The processes of fixation of inorganic carbon in organic matter during photosynthesis, its transformation by food web processes (trophodynamics), physical mixing, transport and gravitational settling are referred to collectively as the biological pump.